 Spring is a Time of Renewal

 Many times, foundation problems really show themselves as the winter snows thaw and the spring rains start.
-This can lead to new problems and old problems being exposed by leaks and widening cracks.
-If you do have cracks, you should keep a close eye on them during the spring to make sure that they are letting in water from the outside.
+This can lead to new problems and old issues being exposed by leaks and widening cracks.
+If you do have cracks, you should keep a close eye on them during the spring to make sure that they are not letting in water from the outside.
 It doesn’t take much more than a hairline crack for water and pests to enter the foundation.

 This can be a good time for foundation repair and some foundation contractors would agree.
 It is easier to assess the damage at this time, as the symptoms of foundation damage can be pretty obvious when there is a lot of moisture in the soil.
 In addition, people may notice problems more now as they clean up after the winter.
 Airlift Concrete Experts would be happy to repair your foundation during the spring!